Szigetvár: Age of Castle Wars

 In 1561, Nikola IV Zrinski was appointed castellan of Szigetvár and tasked to keep the important fortress in Habsburg control.
 Under Zrinski's command, raiders from Szigetvár raided as far as the Danube, and thus threatened the security of the military and trade route between Belgrade and Buda.
 In 1566, Sultan Suleiman, now 72 years old and in poor health, personally leads his army to Szigetvár, which is a big thorn in his side.
 The fortress was besieged on August 6, Suleiman died of natural causes (old age) on September 6 or 7, and Szigetvár fell the next day, on either September 7 or 8.
 The siege is known for the final valiant charge by Nikola Zrinski and many of his men who preferred to die with honour than be captured and live in dishonourable captivity.

 The four parts of Szigetvar in 1566: New Town, Old Town, Outer Citadel, and Inner Citadel.

-After taking the castle, the Ottoman immediately rebuilt the fortress and the suburbs.
+After taking the castle, the Ottomans immediately rebuilt the fortress and the suburbs.
 The citadel itself was strengthened with brick and stone walls.
 Szigetvár and the region around it were organized into an Ottoman sanjak, first in the Budin Eyalet (1566–1601), later in the Kanije Eyalet (1601–1689).

 Szigetvár remained in Ottoman hands until the late 17th century.
-With the liberation of Buda, in 1686, the southern part of Transdanubia came under Habsburg control but Szigetvár remained in Ottoman.
+With the liberation of Buda, in 1686, the southern part of Transdanubia came under Habsburg control, but Szigetvár remained in the Ottoman realm.
 Isolated and besieged, nearing starvation, the Ottoman garrison surrendered the fortress in February 1689.
 It retained its military role, with stationed within its walls, until the end of the 18th century.